Christ’s Power Is Made Perfect in Weakness

 God’s Purpose to Humble You

-Second, God's purpose over and through Satan's harassment is our humility.
+Second, God’s purpose over and through Satan’s harassment is our humility.
 Paul was in danger of pride and self-exaltation and God took steps to keep him humble.
 This is an utterly strange thing in our self-saturated age.
 God thinks humility is more important than comfort.
 Humility is more important than freedom from pain.
-He will give us a mountain top experience in Paradise, and then bring us through anguish of soul lest we think that we have risen above the need for total reliance on his grace.
-So his purpose is our humility and lowliness and reliance on him (cf. 1:9; 4:7).
+He will give us a mountaintop experience in paradise, and then bring us through anguish of soul lest we think that we have risen above the need for total reliance on his grace.
+So his purpose is our humility and lowliness and reliance on him (2 Corinthians 1:9; 4:7).

 God’s Purpose to Glorify Jesus

 Let God be God here.
-If he wills to show the perfection of his Son's power in our weakness instead of by our escape from weakness, then he knows best; trust him.
+If he wills to show the perfection of his Son’s power in our weakness instead of by our escape from weakness, then he knows best; trust him.
 Hebrews 11 is a good guide here.
-It says that by faith some escaped the edge of the sword (v.
-34) and by faith some were killed by the sword (v.
-37).
+It says that by faith some escaped the edge of the sword (Hebrews 11:34) and by faith some were killed by the sword (Hebrews 11:37).
 By faith some stopped the mouths of lions, and by faith others were sawn asunder.
 By faith some were mighty in war, and by faith others suffered chains and imprisonment (see also Philippians 4:11–13).

-The deepest need that you and I have in weakness and adversity is not quick relief, but the well-grounded confidence that what is happening to us is part of the greatest purpose of God in the universe—the glorification of the grace and power of his Son—the grace and power that bore him to the cross and kept him there until the work of love was done.
-That's what God is building into our lives.
-That is the meaning of weakness, insults, hardships, persecution, calamity.
+The deepest need that you and I have in weakness and adversity is not quick relief, but the well-grounded confidence that what is happening to us is part of the greatest purpose of God in the universe — the glorification of the grace and power of his Son — the grace and power that bore him to the cross and kept him there until the work of love was done.
+That’s what God is building into our lives.
+That is the meaning of weakness, insults, hardships, persecution, and calamity.